 Customer Reviews

-- “Easy installation and works perfectly for rotisserie chicken every time.”
+- “Easy installation and works perfectly for rotisserie chicken every time.
+The hexagon rod keeps the bird from sagging.”

-- “The motor is quiet and provides steady rotation throughout long cooks.”
+- “The motor is quiet and provides steady rotation throughout long cooks.
+No skipping or stalling like cheaper kits.”

-- “Great value compared to grill-specific rotisserie kits that cost much more.”
+- “Great value compared to brand-specific rotisserie kits that cost two or three times as much.”

 OXO Good Grips Grill Brush — Best Cleaning Tool